strangeepoxy/qbfrt/README.md

     - requires `--new-path` to be provided
 - `--new-path` - New save path or path fragment to replace existing path
-    - requires `--existing-path` to be provided
+    - requires `--existing-path` to be provided `--old-tracker` - Existing tracker or URL fragment
+    - requires `--new-tracker` to be provided
+- `--new-tracker` - New tracker or URL fragment to replace existing tracker
+    - requires `--old-tracker` to be provided
 - `-v, --verbose` - Enables more verbose output
 - `--old-path` - The old save path or partial path to replace
 - `--new-path` - The new save path or partial path to replace with